 Model Details

 We used the randomForest package in R to build predictive models of chlorophyll a with two sets of predictors (Liaw and Wiener 2002).
 The first included in situ and universally available GIS predictors.
 We refer to this as the "All variables" model.
 For the second model we used just the universally available data (i.e., no in situ information).
 This is referred to as the "GIS only" model.
-A list of all considered variables is in Appendix 1.
+A list of all considered variables is in Appendix A: Table A1.
 Our separation of predictors was chosen so that we could highlight the additional predictive performance provided by adding the in situ water quality variables on top of the GIS only variables.
 Lastly, we used only complete cases (i.e., missing data were removed) so the total number of observations varied among models.

 Our modelling work flow was as follows:

-Identify a minimal set of variables from the full suite of variables (Appendix 1) that maximize accuracy of the random forest algorithm.
+Identify a minimal set of variables from the full suite of variables (Appendix A: Table A1) that maximize accuracy of the random forest algorithm.
 This minimal set of variables, the reduced model, is calculated for each of the models.

 Using R's randomForest package, we develop two random forest models with 5000 trees ("All variables" and "GIS only").